 The CrossFit program is designed for universal scalability making it the perfect application for any committed individual regardless of experience.
-We’ve used our same routines for elderly individuals with heart disease and cage fighters one month out from televised bouts.
+We’ve used our same routines for elderly individuals with heart disease and college athletes looking to take the next step towards professional sports.
 We scale load and intensity; we don’t change programs.

 The needs of Olympic athletes and our grandparents differ by degree not kind.
-Our terrorist hunters, skiers, mountain bike riders and housewives have found their best fitness from the same regimen.
+Our military, skiers, mountain bike riders and stay-at-home moms have found their best fitness from the same regimen.

-Thousands of athletes worldwide have followed our workouts posted daily on this site and distinguished themselves in combat, the streets, the ring, stadiums, gyms and homes.
+Thousands of athletes worldwide have followed our workouts posted daily on this site and distinguished themselves in combat, the streets, on the field, stadiums, gyms and homes.